ocefpaf/dmac-webinars/slides.md

 - **Travis-CI**: for testing and building sites;
 - **AppVeyor**: for Windows testing only;
-- **AzurePipelines**: fast but not wasy to integrate with GH and required a huge amount of re-writing to make old tests work.
+- **AzurePipelines**: fast but not easy to integrate with GH and required a huge amount of re-writing to make old tests work.

 # Enter GHA